Professor of Private Law and Civil Procedure

 Krans is Programme Director of the Advanced Master International Civil and Commercial Law (ICCL); see https://www.universiteitleiden.nl/en/education/study-programmes/master/international-civil-and-commercial-law

-Hij is also editor of Tekst & Commentaar Burgerlijk Wetboek en Tekst & Commentaar Vermogensrecht; books with Commentary on the Dutch Civil Code.
+Krans is an editor of Tekst & Commentaar Burgerlijk Wetboek; a commentary on the Dutch Civil Code.

-He is also a member of the editorial board of the bookseries Burgerlijk Proces & Praktijk; a bookseries on Civil Proceduere and Practice.
+He is also a member of the editorial board of the bookseries Burgerlijk Proces & Praktijk; a bookseries on Civil Procedure and Practice.

 Krans is a member of the advisory council of the Belgium Journal Tijdschrift voor Privaatrecht (TPR).

-From 2008 untill he was member of the editorial board of the Tijdschrift voor Civiele Rechtspleging (TCR); a journal on Civil procedure law.
+From 2008 to 2018 he was member of the editorial board of the Tijdschrift voor Civiele Rechtspleging (TCR); a leading Dutch journal on Civil Procedure law.

 Krans has (co-)edited several books.